franzbu/EnhancedSpaces.spoon/README.md

 ```

-Other than that you only have to delete the folder 'SpaceHammer.spoon' in the folder '~/.hammerspoon/Spoons/' and delete the corresponding section in your 'init.lua'.
+Other than that you only have to delete the folder 'SpaceHammer.spoon' in '~/.hammerspoon/Spoons/' and delete the corresponding section in your 'init.lua'.

 ## Note